gilbertchen/duplicacy/GUIDE.md

    -storage <storage name>  retrieve the file from the specified storage
 ```

-The *cat* command prints a file or the entire snpashot content if no file is specified.
+The *cat* command prints a file or the entire snapshot content if no file is specified.

 The file must be specified with a path relative to the repository.

 You can specify a different snapshot id rather than the default id.

 The -r option is optional.
-If not specified, the lastest revision will be selected.
+If not specified, the latest revision will be selected.

 You can use the -storage option to select a different storage other than the default one.